RTEMS/rtems-docs/eng/vc-authors.rst

 Currently all committer's should have an ssh account on the main git server, dispatch.rtems.org.
-If you have been granted commit access and do have an account on dispatch.rtems.org one should be requested on the devel@… list.
+If you have been granted commit access and do have an account on dispatch.rtems.org one should be requested on the devel@ list.
 SSH access for git uses key logins instead of passwords.
-The key should be at least 1024bits in length.
+The key should be at least 1024 bits in length.

 The public repositories can by cloned with